Students

 ♦ Arthur Naas is a hard-working student who investigated in rodents, the covariation between several internal anatomical structures of the skull, especially some related to olfaction and feeding strategies.
 He also investigated potential convergent evolution – 2021

-Arthur is also an expert in Carnivora.
-He is now doing a PhD in Montpellier (France) on the evolution of prehensile tails and arboreality in mammals.
+Arthur successfully continued by undertaking a PhD in Montpellier (France) on the evolution of prehensile tails and arboreality in mammals.

 -1 article published: